influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/nodes/combine_node.md

 ### Window

-Create a new node that windows the stream by time.
+Create a node that windows the stream by time.

 NOTE: Window can only be applied to stream edges.